 - The first floor of Alumni Hall houses the Dining Hall.

 - Edward Durell Stone Hall houses Coaching Services as well as some classrooms and faculty offices.

 - Robert Frost Hall has a small workout room (accessible by all students) and laundry room.

 - Take a Slideshow Tour

-What is the difference between mostly upperclass residence halls the Bridges, Chumley Complex, and Aiken?
+What are the differences among the mostly upperclass residence halls (the Bridges, Chumley Complex, and Aiken)?

 - The Bridges are apartment-style living with 2-4 rooms per apartment (4 singles, or 2 doubles), a kitchen/common area, a laundry room, and a split bathroom (one room holds a shower, one room holds a toilet and sink).
 There are four Bridges apartments per building, two on the top floor and two on the bottom.